 3) It makes traveling easier and cheaper

 Have you heard of CouchSurfing?
-It is a homestay platform that allow you find someone to lodge for free or to accommodate a traveler in your home volunteering.
+It is a homestay platform that allows you to find someone to host for free or to accommodate a traveler in your home volunteering.
 Well, there is an equivalent for Esperanto-speakers: the Pasporta Servo.
 It is the best way to get to know other countries, people or cultures and enrich yourself!
 This is perfect:

 If you really want to know a country or region without following a horde of tourists